Anuraj4/E-Commerse_React_App/README.md

 ## Usage

+1) For User

-1) Browse products by category
+  -🛍️ Browse products by category
-2) Search for products
+  -🔍 Search for products
-3) View product details
+  -📄 View product details
-4) Add products to the cart
+  -🛒 Add products to the cart
-5) Checkout and place orders
+  -💳 Checkout and place orders

+3) For admin

+  -📝 Manage products (add, edit, delete)
+  -📂 Manage orders
+  -👤 View user information

 ## Api-Documentation